Diabetes: Counting Carbs if You Don't Use Insulin

 Now that you have read this information, you are ready to plan regular meals and snacks and calculate the amount of carbohydrate in your diet.

 If you have questions about this information, take it with you when you visit your registered dietitian or certified diabetes educator.
-You may want to mark areas or make notes in the margins of the pages where you have questions.
+You may want to write down any questions you have.

 If you need help with carbohydrate counting or meal planning, ask to speak with a registered dietitian.
 If you have been writing in a food record, take it with you.